-Improving health and well-being is central to tackling poverty and inequality.
-The pandemic has significantly impacted the economy and has further deepened existing inequities, particularly health inequities, with citizens now facing a cost of living crisis.
-To close the gap, an economic recovery is needed that delivers inclusive and green growth, with a focus on improving well-being.
-This includes improving access to good jobs with opportunities for progression, continued investment in education and support for young people into the world of work, and an acceleration in the provision of affordable housing.
-It also includes delivering environmental improvements, particularly in areas of higher deprivation, such as increased access to green and blue spaces, and improved air and water quality.
+Tackling poverty and inequity is central to improving health and well-being.
+The pandemic has had a significant impact on the economy and has further deepened existing inequities.
+To close the gap, an economic recovery is needed that delivers inclusive growth, access to good jobs with opportunities for progression, continued investment in education and support for young people into the world of work, and an acceleration in the provision of affordable housing.
+As important will be addressing health inequities and most urgently the cost of living crisis.

-Delivering inclusive, green growth will require delivering investment in infrastructure and jobs that benefit the more deprived areas of the city and supporting those in poverty and those impacted by the pandemic to access work, education or training.
+Delivering inclusive growth will require delivering investment in infrastructure and jobs that benefit the more deprived areas of the city and supporting those in poverty and those impacted by the pandemic to access work, education or training.
 In particular, in the face of the cost of living crisis, there will be a need to champion the Living Wage initiative, encouraging all employers to pay the Real Living Wage not just in Cardiff but across the Cardiff Capital Region.
 Crucially, employers will need to work closely with schools and into work services to ensure that appropriate support and training is put in place to meet the skills in demand.

 The key to tackling health inequities will be prevention.
-An individual's health outcomes are impacted by the first 1,000 days of life and, in adulthood, their lifestyle choices and the environment in which they live.
-A whole-system approach will therefore be needed that prioritises and amplifies the importance of prevention throughout the life course and addresses factors that will be exacerbated by climate change and the nature emergency, such as the affordability of healthy food and air quality.
-Cardiff and the Vale's 'Move More, Eat Well' plan for tackling obesity, as well as health inequity, provides the framework for this, aligned to Welsh Government's Healthy Weight: Healthy Wales Strategy.
-It is recognised that, moving forward, key partner strategies relating to healthy weight, food, active travel, physical activity, smoking and access to green and blue spaces will need to be closely aligned to develop innovative and data-led approaches to prevention and behaviour change.
-Priorities include childhood immunisation, screening, obesity, smoking and air quality.
+An individual's health outcomes are impacted by the first 1000 days of life and, in adulthood, their lifestyle choices and the environment in which they live.
+A whole system approach will therefore be needed that prioritises and amplifies the importance of prevention throughout the life course and addresses factors that will be exacerbated by climate change such as the affordability of healthy food and air quality.
+Cardiff and Vale's 'Move More, Eat Well' plan for tackling obesity, as well as health inequity, provides the framework for this.
+Under this plan, key partner strategies relating to healthy weight, food, active travel, physical activity and access to green and blue spaces will be closely aligned to develop innovative and data-led approaches to prevention.
+Priorities will include childhood immunisation, screening, obesity and air quality.

 The cost of living crisis presents a significant challenge that is leading to increasing levels of food and fuel poverty.
-The affordability of food is also likely to be affected by climate change and the subsequent nature emergency, with impacts on crop yields leading to food price spikes.
-This will also impact on the health of people living in poverty or households with low income as increased global CO_2 emissions could impact on the availability and affordability of certain crops and therefore the ability to access healthy food.
+The affordability of food is also likely to be affected by climate change with impacts on crop yields leading to food price spikes.
+This will also impact on the health of people living in poverty or households with low income as increased CO2 emissions could impact on the availability and affordability of certain crops and therefore ability to access healthy food.
+Along with providing the Real Living Wage, meeting the cost of living challenge will therefore require fundamental changes to the sourcing and production of food to keep costs down.
 Cardiff's local food partnership, Food Cardiff, brings together over 200 partners to tackle these issues.
 The cost of living crisis could also lead to an increase in homelessness.
-As well as accelerating the delivery of the city's affordable housing programme, embedding the city's 'no going back' approach to homelessness will need to be a priority, working in partnership to identify individuals and families at risk of homelessness and prevent this where possible, whilst supporting and assisting those who need it to access permanent accommodation and move towards independent living without delay.
+As well as accelerating the delivery of the city's affordable housing programme, embedding the city's 'No going back' approach to homelessness will need to be a priority, working in partnership to support and assist rough sleepers to access accommodation and move towards independent living as soon as possible.
 This will include the delivery of a trauma-informed, public health-based approach to support the vulnerable, especially those with street-based lifestyles.